lifedispenser/HTML-Starterkit/Readme.md

 'pknav' - Enable navigation functionality on any HTML element

-'restart' or 'index' - will go to index.html
+'start' or 'index' - will go to index.html

-'base' - will go to the start of the current workflow

 'next' - will go to the next linear workflow.
 'prev' - will go to the previous linear workflow

 'parent' - will go to the start point for the decision tree.
 'child-[a-z]' - ie: 'child-a', 'child-b', 'child-c', etc. Will go that particular decision node

-'next-parent' - will go to the next item after the parent

 ```

 Prototype kit assumes a convention of numbered pages.
 For linear workflows, PK looks for html pages that are numbered in order (ie: index.html, 1.html, 2.html, 3.html, etc.).
 If a page (1.html) can lead to multiple decisions, the decisions start with 2.html, and then use letters to denote the various options (2.html, 2a.html, 2b.html, 2c.html, etc).
 These pages can also have linear workflows or decision trees assigned to them: (ie: 2a.html, 2a1.html 2a2.html, 2a3.html OR 2a.html -> 2a1.html, 2a1a.html, 2a1b.html)